chromice/order.less/README.md

 order.less is a library of Less mixins that gives you precise control over basic elements of  typography: grid, baseline and scale.

-**NB!** This is alpha-stage software that is being continuously improved.
-The API and functionality is being changed constantly.

 ## Grid

 The grid module allows you define a column grid and set elements' width, padding, margin and offset in columns.